rgmining/fraudar/docs/source/index.rst

 ^^^^^^^
 As the summary of the above usage, we make an executable script which takes the parameter `n` as a command line option, and analyze the above graph.
-We save the following script as `analyze.py`.
+Let us save the following script as `analyze.py`.

 .. code-block:: python